 We offer bone augmentation and bone grafting procedures to replace lost bone.
 Bone grafting can also restore the proper facial contours where bone is missing in the font of the mouth.

 SCHEDULE YOUR APPOINTMENT NOW!

 A dental bone graft is a procedure used to restore bone density in the jaw.
 Bone loss is common in patients who have been missing teeth for some time.
 After a tooth is lost, the bone in the area around the missing tooth begins to deteriorate.
 In some cases, the bone may have deteriorated too much for dental implants to be placed.

-Dr. Ryan Estes and Dr. Allison Marlow offers bone grafting in Covington, KY, making it possible for many patients to receive dental implants who otherwise may not be eligible.
-There are three main types of bone grafts used to augment bone in the jaw, all of which are effective and offered by Dr. Ryan Estes and Dr. Allison Marlow.
+Dr. Ryan Estes, Dr. Allison Marlow and Dr. Vidya Prabhu offers bone grafting in Florence and Highland Heights, KY, making it possible for many patients to receive dental implants who otherwise may not be eligible.
+There are three main types of bone grafts used to augment bone in the jaw, all of which are effective and offered by Dr. Ryan Estes, Dr. Allison Marlow and Dr. Vidya Prabhu.

 The three types of dental bone grafting procedures offered are autogenous, allograft, and xenograft.